Caleydo/caleydo-doc/install.md

  * **Windows**, choose the installer (.exe file) form the download page and run the installer.
  * **Linux**, we currently provide debian packages.
  * **Mac OS X**, simply drag the Caleydo app into your "Applications" folder.

+Attention: Ensuring that the Caleydo packages are small only the relevant binary files are included in the packages.
+Therefore, when Caleydo is started the first time, it will automatically connects to our server and downloads data packages containing pathways and mapping information.